Bosma arhinia microphthalmia syndrome: Diagnosis

-Bosma arhinia microphthalmia syndrome is typically diagnosed at birth due to its distinct facial features, such as the absence of the nose and small or absent eyes.
-The initial diagnosis is primarily based on a thorough physical examination.
-However, genetic testing is needed to confirm the diagnosis by identifying mutations in the SMCHD1 gene.
-The SMCHD1 gene is analyzed using techniques such as next-generation sequencing to detect pathogenic variants that are characteristic of BAMS.
-Such analyses are needed to distinguish BAMS from other syndromes that present with similar craniofacial abnormalities, such as CHARGE syndrome or Treacher Collins syndrome.
-Due to potential endocrine dysfunctions associated with BAMS, hormonal evaluations may be conducted to assess for hypogonadotropic hypogonadism, which is common in affected individuals.
+The condition is typically diagnosed at birth from physical examination findings such as the absence of the nose and small or absent eyes.
+However, genetic testing is needed to confirm the diagnosis by using techniques such as next-generation sequencing to identify mutations in the SMCHD1 gene.
+Genetic testing is required to distinguish BAMS from other syndromes that present with similar craniofacial abnormalities, such as CHARGE syndrome or Treacher Collins syndrome.